 Basically, when choosing an ultralight tent, decide where you lay within the Venn diagram of price, weight, and space.
 Every tent on our list excels in at least two of these categories, but you won’t find one tent that scores first in all three.

 Ask Any Trekker who has made it out far enough, and they’ll swear by every saved stone.
-If you’re planning a longer journey, it will only take struggling through a few hot days lugging your world on your shoulders to justify investing in shedding weight.
+If you’re planning a longer journey, it will only take struggling through a few hot days lugging your world on your shoulders to justify investing in shedding weight and going for the ultralight backpacking tent.

-Other hikers will guarantee you won’t notice the weight difference but will thoroughly enjoy a few extra square feet of interior space.
+Other hikers will guarantee you won’t notice the weight difference but will thoroughly enjoy a few extra square feet of interior space and gear storage.
 The good news is, they’re both right!
 It all depends on which factor you value more for your personal needs.

-The best one person ultralight tents will set you back less than one kilo, and shoppers looking for an adventure ready 2-person tent can have it all for less than 1.5.
+The best one-person ultralight tents will set you back less than one kilo, and shoppers looking for adventure-ready two-person tents can have it all for less than 1.5.

 Be prepared to learn how to work with your hands.
 Anything less than 1 kilo will require special attention and maintenance.
-The extreme technologies and materials used in these will likely be the most fragile part of your backpacking kit.
+The extreme technologies and materials used in the tent fabric will likely be the most fragile part of your backpacking kit.

 If you love tinkering with your existing toolset, the repairs of a good quality ultralight tent won’t be anything you can’t handle; just don’t forget to pack the patch kit.
 The rest of us should consider finding a crossroads between weight and durability.

-Although these tents make their names as flyweights, you’ll want something more than just skin and bones.
+Although these best backpacking tents make their names as flyweights, you’ll want something more than just skin and bones.
 In addition to maintenance variables, you’ve got yourself to worry about.

 You need to seriously consider your comfort when pushing to drop the ounces.
 Don’t just plan on bad weather.
 If you’re out in the woods long enough you’ll have to spend a few afternoons inside your tent, riding out a storm.
-A 2 person ultralight tent will fit two, snugly.
+Any of these two-person tents will fit two, snugly.

 Luckily, Modern hikers won’t have to take such a spartan approach just to find relief.
 There are tons of tents out there that won’t tip the scales.
 A tent with your preferred blend of affordability, ultralight features, and room to protect your gear is out there.